Pepe2708/CursorChaserGame-Desktop/readme.md

 ## Getting Started

-Download [CursorChaserGame.zip](https://github.com/Pepe2708/CursorChaserGame-Windows/files/4910088/CursorChaserGame.zip) and run the executable (.exe).
+If you're on Windows, download [CursorChaserGame.zip](https://github.com/Pepe2708/CursorChaserGame-Windows/files/4910088/CursorChaserGame.zip) and run the executable (.exe).

 ## Built With